malek-alkazaz/matrix_tec/README.md

 <br>

-This assessment is designed to test an examineeâ€™s knowledge of PHP Design principles and its implementations on Laravel framework.
+This assessment is designed to test an examinee’s knowledge of PHP Design principles and its implementations on Laravel framework.
 It is divided into 3 levels, with each feature having to be accomplished consecutively.

 **Assessment Point System**: The assessment total is 125 points with additional 32 bonus points.
 Passing grade is 100.
 See breakdown below for more detail.